AdobeDocs/experience-manager-cloud-service.en/help/headless/graphql-api/graphql-optimization.md

 * Filter expressions using the `CONTAINS_NOT` operator.

 * Filter expressions on a `Calendar`, `Date` or `Time` value that use the `NOT_AT` operator.

+### Minimize the scope of list queries {#minimize-the-scope-of-list-queries}

+**Recommendation**

+Keep the scope of list queries as small as possible.
+Plan the scope and size of potential result sets.

+The more targeted the scope of GraphQL list queries is, the faster such queries will process.

+Don't unintentionally run into tens of GB size JSON results or more due to overly broad and general list query scopes

+Plan for and anticipate content growth and its effect on GraphQL queries.

+**Further Reference**

+### Use folders {#use-folders}

+**Recommendation**

+Organize content in folders, and use folders for filtering as well

+To help GraphQL queries be as targeted as possible, avoid queries searching overly large amounts of content on the same hierarchical level, i.e. all in the same folder.
+Rather structure content into clear subfolders and use this content structure for making queries more targeted.

+**Further Reference**

+### Minimize Content Fragment Nesting {#minimize-content-fragment-nesting}

+**Recommendation**

+Keep Content Fragment nesting level low

+Nesting content fragments is a great way to model custom content structures.
+But nesting fragments too deep, with potentially additional nesting of respective child fragments, can increase GraphQL query processing times, as GraphQL has to traverse the hierarchy of ever content content fragment.
+Deep nesting can also have adverse effects on content governance.
+In general, aim to keep content fragment nesting below max. five or six levels.

+### Do not output all formats (Multi line text elements) {#do-not-output-all-formats}

+**Recommendation**

+AEM GraphQL can return text authored in the Rich Text Editor of AEM's Content Fragment Editor in multiple formats - rich text, simple text, and markdown.
+Outputting all three formats grows the size of text output in JSON by factor 3x.
+That combined with generally large result sets from very broad queries can produce very large JSON responses that also take a long time to compute.
+Better output only the text formats in JSON that are required for rendering the content.

+**Further Reference**

+### Test your queries {#test-your-queries}

+**Recommendation**

+Processing GraphQL queries is similar to processing search queries and is significantly more complex than simple GET-all-content API request.
+Carefully planning for, testing, and optimizing queries in controlled non-production environments is key for later success when used in production.

+**Further Reference**